Last updated: July 31, 2026 · By Adrian Lefler

 What You’ll Learn:

-- How to run a quick website speed test (no tech background required)
+- How to run a quick website speed test with no tech background

-- The simplest, highest-impact fixes to speed up your dental website
+- The highest-impact fixes to speed up your dental website today

 - Which technical issues slow down most dental sites and how to clean them up